secureCodeBox/secureCodeBox/auto-discovery/kubernetes/README.md

 The AutoDiscovery will automatically pick up this new deployment and then starts a OWASP ZAP Scan against it.
 The scan created uses our `zap-advanced` ScanType by default, this can be changed with the `config.serviceAutoDiscovery.scanConfig.scanType` config on the autoDiscovery helm release.

+When the ContainerAutoDiscovery is enabled, the AutoDiscovery can also create a trivy scan for each unique container image (having multiple pods with the same container will only create one scan).
+The scan type can be defined with `config.containerAutoDiscovery.scanConfig.scanType`.

 ## Deployment
 The auto-discovery-kubernetes chart can be deployed via helm: